 At the encampment, articles of faith were furiously reproduced as the gossip-mongers and factfinders with their morality tales, scaremongering and sales talk, their theorising, psychologising, categorising, socialising and sheer information, worked so hard to consolidate the dictatorship of the factual.
 Pseudoscience held sway at every frontier.

 Authority had been transferred to the faceless so often it seemed to YOU it was second nature to allow them to manage YOU.
 YOU was entranced by humiliating attempts at subjugation.
-YOU was willing to aid the permanent state of emergency, to be moulded for one practical purpose and one purpose only: to defend the paradigm of the factual.
-To have formed such a paradigm based on an inherently false paradigm would have been a mistake.
-To have assumed an identity in order to fulfil a function in relation to the paradigm would have been dishonest.
-To carry out activities as moral and economic functions of a vast biological system meant to dispense with the factual on behalf of something that was purported to be natural but was produced by pseudoscience, yet this is what comprised the tyranny.
+YOU was willing to aid the permanent state of emergency, to be moulded for one purpose only: to defend the paradigm of the factual, on behalf of something that was purported to be natural but was produced by pseudoscience, and this is what comprised the tyranny of emergency.

 Concessions were made to give YOU feelings of inclusion and equalness while YOU was treated like pieces of information.
 YOU had the chance to negotiate with the symptoms of the disease THEY induced.
 The colonisers attempted to conceal the origin of YOU so that YOU naturally assumed it was always a location.
 All interactions were financialised, quantified and distributed in various places across the planet.
 Speculations upon how and why speech, thought and behaviour manifested in the so-called individual floated in the air like ambient music or were put on sale in the marketplace.
 There was no individual and no collective, only YOU, subject to terms and conditions.